-In the summer, the city’s downtown and lakefront are filled with the sound of sublime songs, slide guitars, haunting violins, and sultry saxes, as revelers dance, mingle, and celebrate the city’s astounding contribution to music through a series of free festivals.
-Here, we highlight six of the biggies, bringing together the very best in house, gospel, blues, jazz, classical, and world music.
+In the summer, the city’s downtown and lakefront are filled with the sound of music, as revelers dance, mingle, and celebrate the city’s astounding musical legacy through a series of free festivals.
+Here, we highlight six of the summer’s biggest free music festivals in Chicago, bringing together the very best in gospel, blues, jazz, classical, and world music.

 Chicago Gospel Music Festival

-Celebrating the genre’s deep Chicago roots with traditional choirs and contemporary urban gospel music in the city where the genre was born, the Chicago Gospel Music Festival is a free event in May that features local and national artists at the Chicago Cultural Center and Millennium Park.
+Celebrating the genre’s deep Chicago roots with traditional choirs and contemporary urban gospel music, the Chicago Gospel Music Festival kicks off the summer festival season on an exuberant note.
+The line-up features local and national artists in performances at the Chicago Cultural Center and Millennium Park.

 Chicago Blues Festival

 The Chicago Blues Festival in Millennium Park is the largest free blues festival in the world.
-Over three days and on five stages each June, more than 500,000 blues fans and a line up of renowned musicians prove that Chicago is indeed the “Blues Capital of the World.”
+Over four days each June, more than 500,000 blues fans and a lineup of renowned musicians prove that Chicago is indeed the “Blues Capital of the World.”
 Past performers include Bonnie Raitt, Ray Charles, B.B.
 King, the late Bo Diddley, Buddy Guy, and the late Koko Taylor.

 Grant Park Music Festival